What Halloween represents & How Samhain Supports Your Personal Growth & Spiritual Evolution

 It’s the time of year when we pause to acknowledge the importance of death in the cycle of life.
 Honor the critical role death plays in your own spiritual journey.

-How Samhain Supports Your Growth:
+How Samhain Supports Your Spiritual Growth & Healing

-✦ The energy turns prominently inward.
+1. The energy turns prominently inward.

 At this time in autumn it’s very clear things have turned inward.
 You can see it in the trees & the gardens, and you can feel it in your spirit.
 We’re drawing inward & our inner lives want our attention.